-My husband and I are in the beginning stage of pursuing adoption.
+My husband and I are in the beginning stage and process of pursuing adoption.
 Although we are familiar with various types of adoption, i.e., private, agency, international, open, etc., we are not sure where to start.
-Is there a “how to” publication or source?
+Is there a “how-to” publication or source?

 This is a question we hear often in chat, at the forums, and in discussions among those approaching adoption.

-There are several steps that are common to most types of adoption:
+Several steps are common to most types of adoption:

 - Educate yourself and your family members.

-- Decide what type of adoption you want pursue.
+- Decide what type of adoption you want to pursue.

 - Investigate ways to handle adoption expenses.